flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 The APU has one channel dedicated to samples.
 Here, samples are limited to **7-bit resolution** (encoded with values from `0` to `127`) and a **~15.74 kHz sampling rate** [@audio-2a03ref].
 To program this channel, games can either stream 7-bit values (which steals significant cycles and storage) or use **delta modulation** to encode only the variation between consecutive samples.

-The delta modulation system in the APU only accepts 1-bit values, meaning games can only indicated whether the sample increments or decrements by `1` each time the counter kicks in.
+The delta modulation system in the APU only accepts 1-bit values, meaning games can only indicate whether the sample increments or decrements by `1` each time the counter kicks in.
 Thus, at the cost of fidelity, delta modulation can save games from having to stream continuous values to the APU.

 Since programming this channel takes longer space and CPU cycles, games typically store small pieces (like drum sounds) that can be replayed repeatedly.
-Be as it may, throughout the NES' lifespan, numerous developers have come up with clever uses for this channel.
+Be that as it may, throughout the NES' lifespan, numerous developers have come up with clever uses for this channel.

 ### Secrets and limitations {.tabs-close}